Apex-Engineering-Management/SysE/docs/source/index.rst

 ======================================
 **SysE** (/Sis'y/) is a Python library for Systems Engineering.

-SysE covers common **Industrial & Systems Engineering** methods such as:
+SysE covers common **Industrial & Systems Engineering** topics such as:

+- Engineering Economics
+- Probability & Statistics
--
+- Modeling & Quantitative Analysis
--
+- Engineering Management

 Some use cases include: